advocations/skype/Skype/ucap/Trusted_Application_API/CallFlow1.md

 # Customer Chat care call flow

-The call flow is as follows -
+The call flow is as follows:

 1. The Service Application (SA) discovers the location of the Trusted Application API (API)
 2. The SA gets the capabilities,